Brazilian Air Force: Airborne Rescue Squadron (PARA-SAR)

 The Esquadrão Aeroterrestre de Salvamento (EAS) (English: Airborne Rescue Squadron), known by its nickname Para-SAR, is a Brazilian Air Force airborne search and rescue squadron, based in the city of Rio de Janeiro.
 The unit has seven SAR teams located in seven states.
 Each Para-SAR detachment is made up of SAR qualified military parachutists.
 Members of this unit can be distinguished by their maroon berets and orange baseball caps.

 The Brazilian Air Force has a long history of parachute training.
 In 1943, at the former Alfonsos Field School of Aeronautics and with the support of the Air Force, cadet gymnastics instructor Achile Garcia Charles Astor first introduced civil parachute training in Brazil.

 Seeing the usefulness of having a parachuting unit, the Electronics and Flight Protection Administration conducted studies to see how such a unit could be created under the auspices of the air force.
 The results of that study gave rise to the Para-SAR.

 In 1946, the Brazilian Army formed its parachute school, the now-named General Penha Brazil Parachutist's Instruction Center.
 It graduated its first class of Brazilian Air Force students in 1959.

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of Brazilian non-commissioned officers and enlisted personnel.